sudo systemctl stop nginx

 sudo systemctl restart nginx

-Open your preferred browser, and type your website’s domain name along with the https prefix.
+Open your browser, and type your website’s domain name with the HTTPS prefix:

 First, install certbot